pjbroad/el-build-methods/android/README.md

 ```

 ## Android tools
-Currently, the build uses Ant which is not longer included in the
+Currently, the build uses Ant which is no longer included in the
 latest ANDROID tools, for now we can use the last supported version.
 Despite this, we can still use the current stable build-tools,
 platform-tools and NDK.